jaetask/minimal-14kb-website/README.md

 ## Why 14Kb?
 If your asking this question then please read [Mobile Analysis in PageSpeed Insights](https://developers.google.com/speed/docs/insights/mobile)

+## No really..
+Why?
+Why not?
+Its an experiment, I am definitely going to learn a lot by doing it.
+I really need a new website.. the current one sucks, it literally doesn't represent anything that I have learned in the last 3 years since putting it online.
+Alos, I have no doubt that this learning curve will help me loads when it comes to building my next application in react, angular or whatever.

+But this isnt just an experiment..
+I really do want to question everything, even the need for jQuery, underscore etc. Do we really need them?
+Whats possible without?

 ## Goals

 - Website in <= 14Kb